 Richard Twiss (Taoyate Ob Najin, “He Stands with His People”) was a Sicangu Lakota.
 He co-founded the North American Institute for Indigenous Theological Studies (NAIITS) and Evangelicals for Justice.
-In partnership with his wife, Katherine Twiss, he also founded Wiconi International.
-The latter, now known simply as “Wiconi,” is an organization working “for the well-being of our Native people by advancing cultural formation, indigenous education, spiritual awareness and social justice connected to the teachings and life of Jesus, through an indigenous worldview framework.”
+In partnership with his wife, Katherine Twiss, he also founded Wiconi International, an organization working “for the well-being of our Native people by advancing cultural formation, indigenous education, spiritual awareness and social justice connected to the teachings and life of Jesus, through an indigenous worldview framework.”
 Taoyate Ob Najin earned a doctorate in Intercultural Studies from Asbury Theological Seminary.
 Among his publications are Rescuing the Gospel from the Cowboys: A Native American Expression of the Jesus Way (IVP, 2015) and One Church, Many Tribes: Following Jesus the Way God Made You (Chosen Books, 2000).

 Mark Charles is a speaker and writer, and member of the Navajo Nation.
-He is also the co-author of the book Unsettling Truths: The Ongoing, Dehumanizing Legacy of the Doctrine of Discovery, which was just published this month by InterVarsity Press.
+He is also the co-author of the book Unsettling Truths: The Ongoing, Dehumanizing Legacy of the Doctrine of Discovery, published in 2019 by InterVarsity Press.
 Additionally, he is a regular columnist for Native News Online and frequently writes for his popular blog Reflections from the Hogan.